Resume Tips Include

 One for non-management positions that indicate you’re interested in hands on non-management positions and focuses on all your hands on tasks under your current and recent jobs.

-Current title should include your manager’s title and a title that best describes what you do.
+A current title should include your manager’s title and a title that best describes what you do.
 E.g. BI Manager / Architect

 A second resume for management positions which focuses on management skills.